charlesdavid/JEDi/README.md

 ##### Last Update: December, 2018
 * New Features
+     * Input file: Now a list of KEY=VALUE pairs
+     * Kernel PCA classes implemented
+     * Integration with JFreeChart for plotting scatterplots
+     * Updated the Free Energy classes for speedier calculation of FEs

 * New JavaDocs
 * New Jars
 * Major BUG fixes
-* Added KPCA, PLOT_XY, and FES to new JEDi Driver
-* Created new input file: Now a list of KEY=VALUE pairs
      * Fixed the visualization class to handle the 4 levels of coarse graining